 What kind of “educational content” are we talking about?

 Well, it can be many things!
-A series of webinars, interactive training materials, video tutorials, system trainings, or a well-structured eCourse – just to mention a few!
+A series of webinars, interactive training materials, video tutorials, system training, or a well-structured eCourse – just to mention a few!

 Let’s dig a bit deeper into the most important eLearning components and how they can help you explain complex concepts and boost your learners’ engagement.